Try Our Spread Betting Calculator

 Your online broker’s pricing is 1.1150 to sell EUR/USD, and 1.1152 to buy EUR/USD.

 You believe the Euro will strengthen against the dollar, so you buy at 1.1152 with a bet size of £10 per point.
-The market moves in your favour, and when the sell price reaches 1.1172 and the buy price reaches 1.1174, you decide to close out your position.
+The market moves in your favour.
+Then, when the sell price reaches 1.1172 and the buy price reaches 1.1174, you decide to close out your position.

 • Opening price level: 1.1152